-Taking proper care of your paddle will prolong its lifespan and need replacing less often.
-Since a quality paddle can cost quite a bit, it’s worth taking care of.
+Taking proper care of your paddle will prolong its lifespan, meaning it needs replacing less often.
+And since a quality paddle can cost quite a bit, it’s worth taking care of.

-Ping pong paddles need some care in cleaning and storage because the surface is made of rubber.
-Table tennis rubbers degrade over time and has a precise surface texture that can be easily damaged.
+Ping pong paddles need particular care in cleaning and storage because the surface is made of rubber.
+Table tennis rubbers degrade over time and have a precise surface texture that can be easily damaged.
 Here are some things to avoid when cleaning a ping pong paddle:

 You should also steer clear of bleach and vinegar.
-They are very harsh and will degrade the rubber on your blade.
+They are very harsh and will degrade the paddle rubbers on your blade.

 Never use an abrasive scrubber on your paddle.
-Anything like the image above should be avoided!
+You should avoid anything like the image above!
 Always use a gentle cloth or soft-bristled brush (like a soft toothbrush) for cleaning your bat.
-Wipe or buff gently, without any hard scrubbing.
+Wipe or buff gently without any hard scrubbing.
 You don’t want to pull the rubber off your blade by scrubbing too hard.

 Here are some of the recommended products to use for cleaning a ping pong paddle: